ncihtan/h5ad/README.md

 source /path/to/new/virtual/environment/bin/activate
 ```

-2. Clone the github repository and move its directory:
+2. Clone the github repository and move to its directory:

 ```commandline
 git clone git@github.com:ncihtan/h5ad.git